jeffreydbyrd/behaviorlogger-desktop/src/manual/manual.md

 7. **Session Duration**
   - *infinite* - If checked, sessions will never end.
   - *timed* - If checked, sessions will be considered "finished" when they reach the set duration.
 If this field is set to zero, or left empty, it's the same as checking *infinite*.
-  - *When timer finishes* - Check each action to take when a session is over.
+  - *When timer finishes* - Check the actions you would like to happen when a session is over.
 8. **Cancel** - Discard all changes and return to Start Menu.
 9. **Save** - Saves changes and returns to Start Menu.
 If this is a new schema, it will show up in the schema list.